Hit the slopes with your small ski bunnies at one of these cool-as-ice ski resorts!

-A lesser known ski destination in Asia, the slopes in South Korea make for a great skiing holiday too.
+A lesser-known ski destination in Asia, the slopes in South Korea make for a great skiing holiday too (and while you’re there, enjoy a few days in the capital – check out this mum’s best picks for Seoul with kids).

-We want to try skiing at Yongpyong Resort in Korea’s Baekdudaegan Mountain Range, just so we can say we’ve been on the Rainbow Slopes!
-With buckets of snow every season, the largest of South Korea’s ski resorts has terrain perfect for all kinds of skiers.
-There’s plenty of space for novice skiers (and soft landings for bottoms!), while more advanced lovers of the sport can try out the 2018 Winter Olympics slaloms for a step up on the challenge front.
+We want to try skiing at Yongpyong Resort in Korea’s Baekdudaegan Mountain Range, just so we can say we’ve been on the Rainbow Slopes.
+With buckets of snow every season, the largest of South Korea’s ski resorts have the perfect terrain for all kinds of skiers.
+Not only is there plenty of space for novice skiers (and soft landings for bottoms!), advanced lovers of the sport can try out the 2018 Winter Olympics slaloms for a step up on the challenge front.

-How to get there: Fly direct to Seoul with airlines including Korean Air and Singapore Airlines, and then take a 250km shuttle bus transfer to Yongpyong.
+How to get there: Fly direct to Seoul with airlines including Korean Air and Singapore Airlines, and then take a 250-kilometre shuttle bus transfer to Yongpyong.

-Where to stay: Alpine sports are big on the menu at modern hotel, Holiday Inn and Suites Alpensia Pyeongchang.
-Suites include a kitchenette which always makes life sooo much easier when travelling with fussy kids!
+Where to stay: Alpine sports are big on the menu at the modern hotel, Holiday Inn and Suites Alpensia Pyeongchang.
+Suites include a kitchenette, which always makes life so much easier when travelling with fussy kids!

-We love that this ski resort is close enough to Seoul (just a 45 minute drive) so we can mix up our ski days with adventures in the city looking for Santa (he sometimes wears blue in Korea).
-Not one for skiers who love drama, but perfect for families looking for gentle slops, snow sledding and just a good old fashioned snowball fight.
+We love that this ski resort is close enough to Seoul (just a 45-minute drive) so we can mix up our ski days with adventures in the city looking for Santa.
+You might be surprised, but the South Korean Santa is decked out in blue!
+These slopes are not one for skiers who love drama, but perfect for families looking for gentle slopes, snow sledding and just a good old fashioned snowball fight.

 How to get there: Once you’re in Seoul, it’s an easy drive of just 45-minutes to the ski resort.